-The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities in order to expand access and opportunity for talented low- and moderate-income students.
+The American Talent Initiative (ATI) brings top colleges and universities together with the philanthropy and research communities to expand access and opportunity for talented low- and moderate-income students.

-By 2025, ATI aims to attract, enroll, and graduate an additional 50,000 lower-income students at the 270 colleges and universities that consistently graduate at least 70 percent of their students in six years.
-ATI is starting with a subset of these 270—30 founding institutions—that include a mix of public and private colleges and universities from all over the country.
-In the coming years, we will recruit additional schools with similarly high graduation rates, as continued expansion will help us reach our ambitious goal.
+By 2025, ATI aims to attract, enroll, and graduate an additional 50,000 lower-income students at the 290 colleges and universities that consistently graduate at least 70 percent of their students in six years.
+ATI members are a subset of these 290, and include a mix of public and private colleges and universities from all over the country.

 What is at stake?

-- Highly-talented lower-income students are much less likely to graduate with a college degree than their higher-income peers.
+- Highly-talented low and moderate-income students are much less likely to graduate with a college degree than their higher-income peers.
 When qualified high-achieving, lower-income students attend top colleges and universities, their probability of graduating increases significantly, as do potential life earnings and long-term opportunities.

 - These students have earned the opportunity to enroll in institutions with the highest graduation rates and best track records for post-graduate success, but for a variety of reasons—a lack of information about their options, confusion about costs, inadequate financial aid offers—many of them simply lack access.

 - Our nation and our economy benefit from cultivating and supporting talented young people from every zip code and income level.
 Growing disparities in household income make equal opportunity for all talented Americans one of our nation's most important goals, and ATI seeks to be part of the solution.